ChatTriggers/slate/source/includes/_objects.md

 the durability isn't a number, that means the item has to be a block.
 Then, if the player isn't holding anything, it runs the last piece of the code, which is when the hand is empty.
 If you want to get the player's inventory as a list of `Items`, use `Player.getInventory()`.

-# XMLHttpRequests

-The XMLHttpRequests object has been removed in favor of the simpler, promise like [request](https://www.chattriggers.com/modules/v/request) module, its documentation can be found once downloaded.